-- unforeseen safety issues; - determination of dosing issues;

-- lack of effectiveness during clinical trials; - slower than expected rates of patient recruitment; - inability to monitor patients adequately during or after treatment - inability or unwillingness of medical investigators to follow our clinical protocols; and - temporary suspension resulting from the COVID-19 pandemic.
+- unforeseen safety issues; - · determination of dosing issues; - lack of effectiveness during clinical trials; - slower than expected rates of patient recruitment; - inability to monitor patients adequately during or after treatment; - inability or unwillingness of medical investigators to follow our clinical protocols; and - temporary suspension resulting from the COVID-19 pandemic.

 We cannot be certain as to what type and how many clinical trials the FDA, or equivalent foreign regulatory agencies, will require us to conduct before we may successfully gain approval to market any of our product candidates that still require FDA approval.
 Prior to approving a new drug or biologic, the FDA generally requires that the effectiveness of the product candidate (which is not typically fully investigated until Phase 3) be demonstrated in two adequate and well-controlled clinical trials.
-However, if the FDA or an equivalent foreign regulatory authority determines that our Phase 3 clinical trial results do not demonstrate a statistically significant, clinically meaningful benefit with an acceptable safety profile, or if a relevant regulator requires us to conduct additional Phase 3 clinical trials in order to gain approval, we will incur significant additional development costs and commercialization of these products would be prevented or delayed and our business would be adversely affected.
+However, if the FDA or an equivalent foreign regulatory authority determines that our Phase 3 clinical trial results do not demonstrate a statistically significant, clinically meaningful benefit with an acceptable safety profile, or if a relevant regulator requires us to conduct additional Phase 3 clinical trials in order to gain approval, we will incur significant additional development costs and commercialization of these products would be prevented or delayed and our business could be adversely affected.

-In addition, the FDA or an independent institutional review board may not permit us to commence a clinical trial, may require amendments to our clinical trial protocols, or may suspend our clinical trials at any time if it appears that we are exposing participants to unacceptable health risks or if the FDA or IRB finds deficiencies in our IND submissions or the conduct of these trials.
+In addition, the FDA or an IRB may not permit us to commence a clinical trial, may require amendments to our clinical trial protocols, or may suspend our clinical trials at any time if it appears that we are exposing participants to unacceptable health risks or if the FDA or IRB finds deficiencies in our IND submissions or the conduct of these trials.
+Regulatory authorities may also not accept data from clinical trials if the trials are not conducted in accordance with the applicable regulatory requirements.
+Failure to comply with the applicable regulatory requirements may also result in enforcement actions.
 Therefore, we cannot provide any assurance or predict with certainty the schedule for future clinical trials.
 In the event we do not ultimately receive regulatory approval for our product candidates, we may be required to terminate development of such product candidates.
 If we fail to obtain regulatory approval to market and sell our product candidates, or if approval is delayed, we will be unable to generate revenue from the sale of these products, our potential for generating positive cash flow will be diminished and the capital necessary to fund our operations will increase.